| | Because in our 12 months in government we set an

 assurances to be honoured and the choice of the people respected by the

+security forces.
 To be able to do this, the army needs to crack down on

 rebel forces within its ranks.
 The November 2 mutiny last year is a clear